Driving along Skyline Drive in Shenandoah National Parks is one of my absolute favorite things to do. It’s so relaxing and has such beautiful scenery!

 Shenandoah River Adventures opens every year only during the Spring season.
 We went there about four months back and had a very nice and relaxing experience.

-The river is very slow and it took us about 2.5 hours to complete the scenic route.
+The river is very slow and it took us about two and a half hour to complete the scenic route.
 We were also lucky enough to spot a bunch of turtles and flying fish!

 #3 Front Royal Outdoors

 Front Royal Outdoors will take you tubing on the South fork of the Shenandoah River and it’s a great place to go!
 They have a 3 mile tubing section of the river, part of which includes a class II rapid towards the beginning of your journey.